devops4me/fluentd-3/README.md

 #### The primary use case involves containerized apps using a *fluentd docker log-driver* to push logs to a fluentd container that in turn forwards them to an elasticsearch instance.
 The secondary use case is visualizing the logs via a Kibana container linked to elasticsearch.

-# Docker Logs to Fluentd and Elasticsearch
+# Send Docker Logs to Fluentd and Elasticsearch

 **fluentd** will pump logs from docker containers to an ***elasticsearch database***.
 These logs can then be viewed via a docker **kibana user interface** that reads from the elasticsearch database.
 With this plan you